 Further to the above, the Company is categorized as a Class 2 Investment Firm since it does not meet all of the above criteria and as such it should maintain own funds of at least the higher between:

 A. Permanent minimum capital requirement

-The permanent minimum capital requirement of the Company is €150k since it is not authorized to provide the investment service of "dealing on own account" but its authorized to provide the investment services of "reception, transmission and execution of orders".
+The permanent minimum capital requirement of the Company is €150k since it is not authorized to provide the investment service of "dealing on own account".

 B. Fixed overhead requirements